Stagyrite/dust/README.md

 [J2SE(TM) Development Kit 5.0 Update 6](https://www.oracle.com/pl/java/technologies/java-archive-javase5-downloads.html "Java Archive Downloads - Java SE 5 | Oracle Polska").
 Run build.bat and it should output binaries to the 'output' directory.

-To install, copy the content of the 'output' directory to your 3DS.
+To install, copy the content of the 'output' directory to the microSD card from your 3DS.
 The destination directory has to have the 'nds' subdirectory, e.g. roms/nds/Pstros072nds/classes.
 Now load the Dust.class file with TwiLight Menu++ and the game is all for you.